silverbulletmd/silverbullet/website/Snippets.md

 You define a snippet by creating a [[Templates|template]] with a `hooks.snippet` attribute that configures the snippet.
 The following configuration options are supported:

 * `slashCommand`: expose the snippet via the `/my-snippet` notation.
+* `order`: when completing as a slash commend, use this to order suggestions (higher is lower down the list)
 * `command`: expose the snippet as a [[Commands|command]].
 * `key`: Bind the snippet to a keyboard shortcut (note: this requires to _also_ specify the `command` configuration).
 * `mac`: Bind the snippet to a Mac-specific keyboard shortcut.